Overview

 - Default rate in agency profile

-- Can be overridden per proposal
+- Can be overridden per Journey

 Tracking Commissions